 By the end of this section, readers will better understand sources of occupational data and how these data can help inform regional workforce training and development efforts.
 This section first describes the basic occupational employment and wage data that can identify in-demand jobs and set expectations about wages.
 It then shows how staffing patterns connect industries to occupations through staffing patterns.
-By examining industry staffing patterns both job seekers, which in turn can illustrate the different labor force needs of specific industries.
+These staffing patterns can help illustrate how the demand for different occupations vary by industry.
 Similarly, occupational projections show how those needs are likely to change in the future, and the typical education, skills and experience levels required for different occupations.
 This information can enable both job seekers (e.g., students, incumbent and dislocated workers) as well as key stakeholders (e.g., educators, counselors) to map out potential career pathways.